A History of Gabriel Harvey’s Library

 To go directly to the overview of Harvey’s library, click here [Excel spreadsheet].

-“Tell me what you eat, and I will tell you what you are” goes the well-known aphorism, but how much more appropriate would it be to say “Tell me what you read, and I will tell you what you are”?
+“Tell me what you eat, and I will tell you what you are” goes the well-known aphorism, but how much more appropriate would it be to say, “Tell me what you read, and I will tell you what you are”?
 Scanning someone’s bookshelves constitutes a special kind of intellectual voyeurism.
-The spines in a library can tell you much about a person, and there is a great tradition of thought that associated libraries with the biographies of esteemed figures of history.
-That applied in extremis to the pragmatic humanist Gabriel Harvey, whose “working library” was impressive both in size and in quality—something he himself frequently boasted of.
+The spines in a library can tell you much about a person, and there is a great tradition of thought that associates libraries with the biographies of esteemed figures of history.
+This applied in extremis to the pragmatic humanist Gabriel Harvey, whose “working library” was impressive both in size and in quality—something he himself frequently boasted of.
 This essay explores the nature of the AOR corpus and situates it within the context of Harvey’s larger, known library – those imprints that have not been included in the AOR corpus.
-Moreover, this essay accompanies Kristof Smeyers’s survey of the books owned by Harvey and their current-day, physical location, the results of which can be found here [Excel spreadsheet].
+Moreover, it accompanies a survey by Earle Havens and Kristof Smeyers of the books owned by Harvey and their current-day, physical location, the results of which can be found here [Excel spreadsheet].

-1. Reconstructing Gabriel Harvey’s Library: A New Bibliography for the 21st Century
+1. Reconstructing Gabriel Harvey’s Library: A New Bibliography for the Twenty-first Century

-This working catalogue of Harvey’s books, linked to their current locations, is the result of a careful, but inevitably incomplete reconstruction.
+This working catalogue of Harvey’s books, linked to their current locations, is the result of a careful but inevitably incomplete reconstruction.
 If there ever was a contemporary library inventory kept by Harvey or his heirs, it has not survived.
-This catalogue builds, rather, upon the essential bibliographical spadework performed by Virginia Stern in her essential 1979 bio-bibliographical analysis of Harvey’s library and reading, which had itself built up upon earlier, older booklists.
-The earliest major attempt at reconstructing the fragments of Harvey’s library was the already mentioned 1899 Hazlitt effort, whose chapter “Gabriel Harvey” in Bernard Quaritch’s catalogue Contributions toward a Dictionary of Book Collectors, Part XIII (London, 1899) reassembled 25 books and one manuscript.
-G. C. Moore Smith’s Gabriel Harvey’s Marginalia (Stratford-upon-Avon, 1913) more than doubled that inventory to 53 books and nine manuscripts.
+This catalogue builds, rather, upon the essential bibliographical spadework performed by Virginia Stern in her essential 1979 bio-bibliographical analysis of Harvey’s library and reading, which had itself built upon earlier, older booklists.
+The earliest major attempt at reconstructing the fragments of Harvey’s library was the already mentioned 1899 Hazlitt effort, whose chapter “Gabriel Harvey” in Bernard Quaritch’s catalogue Contributions toward a Dictionary of Book Collectors, part 13 (London, 1899) reassembled twenty-five books and one manuscript.
+G. C. Moore Smith’s Gabriel Harvey’s Marginalia (Stratford-upon-Avon, 1913) more than doubled that inventory to fifty-three books and nine manuscripts.
 More books were attributed to Harvey’s library by Frank Marcham in his 1927 edition of Harvey’s text, Lopez the Jew.
 Moore-Smith supplemented his own inventory years later in “Printed Books with Gabriel Harvey’s Autograph or MS. Notes,” Modern Language Review 29 (1934): 68-70.

 Our 21st-century attempt to expand upon their work compiles and cross-references these previous catalogues, adding several more volumes we have tracked to collections such as the National Library of Wales and the Collection of American Cartography.
 As books are rarely static objects, the whereabouts of items formally identified only through secondary records have been updated with their current known locations, where possible.
-Some of Harvey’s book have resurfaced since Stern’s extensive inventory of 1979, others appear to have submerged once more under the long shadows of history.
-Books highlighted in yellow designate those whose location is (possibly) no longer correct, their last known whereabouts dependent upon second-hand records in older published catalogues.
+Some of Harvey’s book have resurfaced since Stern’s extensive inventory of 1979; others appear to have submerged once more into the murky depths of history.
+Books highlighted in yellow designate those whose location is (possibly) no longer correct, their last known whereabouts dependent upon secondhand records in older published catalogues.
 Volumes whose correct attribution to Harvey’s library are questionable have not been included.

-Any additional books that may yet to be identified as Harvey’s are most likely to be excavated through evidence of his tell-tale marginalia, as well as through bibliographical citations preserved in his writings and letters.
-Happily, it was Harvey’s custom to allude to books frequently and sometimes in great bibliographical detail, such as Machiavelli’s Discorses on Livy or Edmund Spenser’s Shepheardes Calender, which suggests that he will often have had those books within reach at any given time.
-In other instances he was more forward about precise details of proximity, as when he referred to Pietro Aretino’s Quattro comedie in a note, “Habeo et legi,” scrawled on the first pages of his copy of Euripides’ Hecuba.
+Any additional books yet to be identified as Harvey’s are most likely to be excavated through evidence of his telltale marginalia, as well as through bibliographical citations preserved in his writings and letters.
+Happily, it was Harvey’s custom to allude to books frequently and sometimes in great bibliographical detail, such as in the case of Machiavelli’s Discorses on Livy or Edmund Spenser’s Shepheardes Calender, which suggests that he would often have had those books within reach at any given time.
+In other instances he was more forward about precise details of proximity, as when he referred to Pietro Aretino’s Quattro comedie in a note, “Habeo et legi,” scrawled on the first pages of his copy of Euripides’s Hecuba.
 In the absence of more specific bibliographical detail, however, these have also been excluded from this list.
 Alternatively, where Harvey’s ownership of a given title is certain, but its location is not, the last known location is provided as a frame of reference.

 The encompassing nature and diverse subject matter of Harvey’s library is best defined by its wide range of polyglot titles, in ancient and modern languages.
 These span as the fields of law, history, statesmanship, language, military strategy, rhetoric, medicine, classical drama, topography, and the contemporary pamphlet literature of London.
-The majority of classics appear in Latin and Greek (sometimes in vernacular translations, e.g. Aristotle, Cicero, Livy)—as well as essential contemporary literary and philosophical works, including Chaucer, More, and Gascoigne.
+The majority of classics appear in Latin and Greek (sometimes in vernacular translations, e.g., Aristotle, Cicero, Livy)—as well as essential contemporary literary and philosophical works, including Chaucer, More, and Gascoigne.
 Notably absent are heavily illustrated books, and titles concerned with music and the visual arts.
-Though a professor of classical rhetoric with 77 volumes in Latin, a surprisingly large minority, some 65 in all, appear in English.
+Though a professor of classical rhetoric with seventy-seven volumes in Latin, a surprisingly large minority, some sixty-five in all, are in English.
 The others are in Greek, and more commonly the French and Italian vernaculars.
-Harvey owned some titles in more than one language, including Castiglione’s Il libro del Cortegiano and Guazzo’s La civil conversatione appear in the original Italian, and in Elizabethan English translations, for example.
+Harvey owned some titles in more than one language: for example, Castiglione’s Il libro del Cortegiano and Guazzo’s La civil conversatione appear in their original Italian and in Elizabethan English translations.
 Of other books he kept several versions in the same language, like Machiavelli’s The art of warre, of which he owned two English-language copies.

 2. The Nature of the AOR Harvey Corpus in Relation to His Larger Library

 In the AOR corpus, Harvey deployed a wide range of annotation forms, comprising marginal notes, marks, underscores of the printed texts, a system of symbols, and even occasional “visual marginalia” in the form of representational drawings.
 What is generally lacking in the corpus, by contrast, are examples of Harvey’s own active physical manipulation of books.
-Harvey’s copy of Cicero’s Epistolae ad Atticum (Venice, 1563), for example, at the British Library, is interleaved with blank leaves that have themselves been annotated, creating something of a “metatextual” layer of interpretation and textual customization.
+His copy of Cicero’s Epistolae ad Atticum (Venice, 1563) at the British Library, for example, is interleaved with blank leaves that have themselves been annotated, creating something of a “metatextual” layer of interpretation and textual customization.
 While AOR Phase 2 could not materially expand the Harvey corpus, it does extend the sampling of intensive Renaissance annotation methods through books from John Dee’s contemporary library collection.
-There the AOR team greatly expands the entire project corpus with a preponderance of books that reflect a more intensive exploration not only of early modern natural philosophy, but also a much wider range of physical forms of marginal interventions.
+There the AOR team greatly expands the entire project corpus with a preponderance of books that reflect a more intensive exploration not only of early modern natural philosophy but also a much wider range of physical forms of marginal interventions.

-Ultimately, digitized, select corpora of early modern annotated books can appear to be misleading, if they are simply presumed to reflect the larger collection whence they came.
-It is easy, furthermore, to simply pass over lightly annotated books of any length as unimportant (particularly where the books themselves are short, amounting to less than, say, 100 pages), or as too costly to justify the investment in digitization (where they are many hundreds of folio pages in length).
-Here, the AOR Harvey corpus actually benefitted from starting directly with the collections of one particular institution, the Princeton University Library, which seem to reflect the general tenor of Harvey’s books, including several lightly annotated books (such as the two short Buchanan works, also the much longer and larger tomes of Freigius, Melanchthon, and Magnus Olaus).
+Ultimately, digitized, select corpora of early modern annotated books can appear to be misleading if they are simply presumed to reflect the larger collection whence they came.
+Furthermore, it is easy to simply pass over lightly annotated books of any length as unimportant (particularly where the books themselves are short, amounting to less than, say, a hundred pages) or as too costly to justify the investment in digitization (where they are many hundreds of folio pages long).
+Here, the AOR Harvey corpus actually benefitted from starting directly with the collections of one particular institution, Princeton University Library, which seem to reflect the general tenor of Harvey’s books, including several lightly annotated books (such as the two short Buchanan works, also the much longer and larger tomes of Freigius, Melanchthon, and Olaus Magnus).
 While Melanchthon’s Selectarum declamationum and Freigius’s Paratitla (a compendium of civil law), for example, would not have been obvious candidates to include in a project like AOR for these reasons, both books turned out to be valuable components of the AOR corpus through what they reveal about certain of Harvey’s specific reading strategies.
-Only including and focusing concerted effort on the densely annotated “treasures” of an early modern library containing lots of marginalia might not, in the larger analysis, constitute the best strategy.
-In general though, when it comes to assembling digitized corpora, we deal with the same factors collectors have been facing throughout human history: personal tastes and intellectual interests, fundamental financial considerations, and the general availability and suitability of certain books to broader research applications never before imagined in previous generations.
+Including and focusing concerted effort only on the densely annotated “treasures” of an early modern library containing lots of marginalia might not, in the larger analysis, constitute the best strategy.
+In general though, when it comes to assembling digitized corpora, we deal with the same factors collectors have been facing throughout human history: namely, personal tastes and intellectual interests, fundamental financial considerations, and the general availability and suitability of certain books to broader research applications never before imagined in previous generations.